-From the ashes of a war-torn Europe, Poland has risen to become one of the most popular countries for visitors on the continent.
+From the ashes of a war-torn Europe, Poland has emerged as one of the most popular destinations on the continent.
 Traveling to Poland on a backpacker's budget is very doable.
+You'll enjoy stunning scenery, vibrant cities, a rich culture, history, heritage, and excellent hospitality.

 There's robust tourist infrastructure, good transport connections, and world-class accommodations available, and it is considerably cheaper than almost everywhere further west.

-With that in mind, we’ve decided to write this guide on how to travel to Poland on a budget.
+But as with all travel, costs can soon add up, and budget advice is always welcome.
+With that in mind, we've decided to write this guide on how to travel to Poland on a budget.

 It helps that we're actually from Poland, and although our budget blogging days are over in favor of adventure travel, we remember well how to spend one day in Warsaw for $21 and other such pearls of budgeting wisdom.